quacksouls/bitburner/doc/guide/wolf.md

 ## Pre-4S

-Prior to obtaining Four Sigma data and API, your script for trading on the stock is essentially the same as the trade bot you have been using in other BitNodes.
+Prior to obtaining Four Sigma data and API, your script for trading on the stock market is essentially the same as the trade bot you have been using in other BitNodes.
 The differences are two-fold:

 1. You must implement a technique to forecast stocks.
 Until you have access to Four Sigma Market Data TIX API, you cannot use the function